-Here's the thing: after getting responses from 800+ developers, I've come to realise that most developers, or certainly everyone in this room, everyone watching, everyone reading, see progressive enhancement as a good thing.
+Here's the thing: after getting responses from 800+ developers (on a Twitter poll), I've come to realise that most developers, or certainly everyone following me, everyone watching (the EdgeConf stream), everyone reading, see progressive enhancement as a good thing.
 The "right thing" to do.
 They understand that it can deliver the web site's content to a wider audience.
 There's no doubt.

 There's accessibility benefits and SEO benefits.
 SEO, I've heard directly from developers, is one way that the business has had buy in to taking a PE approach to development.

 But the truth is: progressive enhancement is not part of the workflow.

 Well...it's a made up term by Steve Champeon who used it to describe the techniques he (or he and team) were using to build web sites instead of taking a graceful degradation approach.